J0n-H4rr150n/w3bt00lkit/README.md

 - Update the proxy code to store additional information in the database.
 - Integrate existing tools into the w3bt00lkit and store the results in the database.
 - TBD...

+## Install

+1. Clone the repo
+2. Create a python virtual environment
+3. Install requirements
+4. Create an `alias` to load the virtual environment and then the `main.py` script in the `src` folder.
+5. Make sure `PostgreSQL` is running locally and the necessary permissions are added.
+6. Install the [mitmproxy](https://docs.mitmproxy.org/stable/concepts-certificates/) certificate in the browser you will use with the proxy.
+7. Install [FoxProxy](https://getfoxyproxy.org/) or similar tool and set it to the port `8085`.
+8. Run the toolkit with the `alias`
+9. Create the database tables and insert initial data to the database.
+    - `w3bt00lkit` > `database`
+    - `w3bt00lkit (database)` > `setup`

+### Style and Syntax
+`pylint ./src --output=pylint.txt ; cat pylint.txt`

+### Units Tests and Code Coverage
+`coverage run -m unittest discover -s src/tests/ && coverage report`

+### Generate Documentation
+From the `src` folder:
+`pdoc --html . --output-dir ../docs`

+Then go to `docs/src/index.html` to view the generated documentation.

+## DISCLAIMER

+The w3bt00lkit is intended for educational purposes only and is provided without warranty.
+Use of this w3bt00lkit is at your own risk.
+The author is not responsible for any damages or liabilities incurred as a result of the use or misuse of this w3bt00lkit.
+Always adhere to legal and ethical guidelines.